sabertazimi/awesome-notes/computerScience/architecture/archBasicNotes.md

 which can then be executed by a fast,
 RISC-style register-renaming OOO superscalar core.
-The pipeline depth of Core i*2/i*3 Sandy/Ivy Bridge was shown as 14/19 stages in the earlier section on superpipelining, it is 14 stages when the processor is running from its L0 μop cache (which is the common case), but 19 stages when running from the L1 instruction cache
+The pipeline depth of Core i*2/i*3 Sandy/Ivy Bridge was shown as 14/19 stages in the earlier section on superpipeline, it is 14 stages when the processor is running from its L0 μop cache (which is the common case), but 19 stages when running from the L1 instruction cache